 Don’t Be Afraid to Ask a Doctor

 Use your time wisely with your doctor and share the questions you have.
 They will help your doctor get you the best tests and the best results.
 Whether it is something on this list or another that keeps popping up – it’s important to ask.
-Before your appointment right down your questions so you don’t forget (or in some cases freeze).
+Before your appointment write down your questions so you don’t forget (or in some cases freeze).

 If you aren’t getting to the bottom of your health concerns or you don’t feel comfortable talking to your doctor, it might be time to break up with your doctor and look for a new doctor.
 We don’t want anyone being held back because of a question they were too afraid to ask a doctor!